kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

 In the upper left corner there is a house icon.
 Next to it you can select which organization you want to view.
-Your personal organization has the same name as your github login name, and is the organization you will be using in this guide.
+Your personal organization has the same name as your GitHub login name, and is the organization you will be using in this guide.
 {{< /hint >}}

+> [Playground](https://github.com/kosli-dev/playground?tab=readme-ov-file#kosli-playground) is an alternative version of this tutorial in which you embed the Kosli commands in a GitHub CI Workflow (in a clone of the playground repo) rather than running them directly from your terminal.

 ## Step 1: Prerequisites and Kosli account